How does a typical person use the internet?

 This also applies to other companies like Microsoft, Twitter, Apple and what not.
 Obviously to a much smaller extent.

 But all these companies has one thing in common, increasingly they are trying to shape their products and services in a way that helps them to know more about you.
 They are telling us that they need to know more about us to give us a better, more personal experience with their product.
-Which is partially true, to a certain extend personally curated services, based on personal information from us, does provide for a better experience.
-But, obviously as quite a few of us know that the true intention is to provide us with much more targeted advertisement.
-Targeted advertisement makes more money than random untargeted ads.
+Which is partially true, to a certain extent personally curated services, based on personal information from us, does provide for a better experience.
+But, obviously, as quite a few of us know that the true intention is to provide us with a much more targeted advertisement.
+The targeted advertisement makes more money than random untargeted ads.

 Here is how:

 - Stop using social media sites (facebook, twitter, google+) to connect to your family or friends.
-If you must absolutely use these sites to keep in tab on something you enjoy like your favorite celebrity personality who only use facebook, than open an account with one time email account, preferably not one of the big three.
+If you must absolutely use these sites to keep in a tab on something you enjoy like your favorite celebrity personality who only use facebook, then open an account with a one-time email account, preferably not one of the big three.
 Even better if the email service provider is a non-USA/EU country.

 - On the browser side, stick to Firefox.
-While chrome is an open source browser, many of its features relies on hooking up to googleverse services.
+While chrome is an open source browser, many of its features rely on hooking up to google-verse services.